 The book is written in a general way to help most believers.
 But as time goes by, circumstances change.
 Countries are different.
 The economy is different.
 Different things are happening in our churches that were not happening ten years ago.
-Occasionally you need to give additional input, or ask one of the students to share some extra experience they have had that is not covered in detail in the book.
+Occasionally you need to give input, or ask one of the students to share some extra experience they have had that is not covered in detail in the book.

-Clarification and expansion are part of your job as a coach.
-To do this properly, you must have finished the lessons and received a good mark.
-Do not use unqualified coaches to lead others.
+Clarification and expansion is part of your job as a coach.
+To do this properly, you must have finished the course and received a good mark, like a four or a five.
+Make sure you do not use unqualified coaches to lead others.
 It is better for them not to lead another group than to do it poorly.
-In a meeting with the chief council one of the main issues discussed was that we need to do a quality job.
+In a meeting with the chief council of CBLT-Russia one of the main issues discussed was that we need to do a quality job.